Amuodmi/TeamedUp/README.md

 <div id='id-description'/>

 ### Description
 A Javascript application that generates an Employee List, including contact information.
-The CSS is currently not completed on the application, and will be improved in the future.
+The CSS is currently not fully completed on the application, and will be improved in the future.

 <div id='id-screenshot'/>